iPhone 13 Pro

 Since this effect is applied via an algorithm, it can be adjusted after recording.
 In addition, Apple says modern devices running iOS 15 can edit the footage with support for Mac editing coming in a later update.

 ProRes is a professional video codec coming to iPhone 13 Pro and iPhone 13 Pro Max in a later update of iOS 15.
 Like RAW formats for photos, ProRaw gives videographers more metadata to edit when processing a video.
-However, these files can very quickly become large, so 4K HDR ProRAW is only available on storage sizes above 128GB.
+However, these files can quickly become large, so 4K HDR ProRAW is only available on storage sizes above 128GB.

 A15 Bionic processor